AnsibleWorkshops-R-Us/workshop-o-matic/README.md

 5. `vagrant up`
    * Wait for ~5 minutes while Vagrant finishes provisioning the box
    * Don't worry, it will finish soon.
 6. Once complete, run `vagrant ssh` and you're ready to [follow along with one of our workshops](https://github.com/AnsibleWorkshops-R-Us).
+Or possibly [other workshops, as well](https://github.com/samvera/hydra/wiki/Dive-into-Hydra).

 ## Vagrant Plugin Recommendations